-You can register as an investor simply by signing up on our website..
+You can register as an investor simply by signing up on our website.
 During this period, you can proceed to explore our existing crowdfunding campaigns.However, if you wish to invest, you need to complete your registration process asa verified investor by furnishing your application with more details.

 Investors are classified into three categories, namely retail investors, angel investors, and sophisticated investors.
 Depending on your classification, you mayhave certain limitations set on your investment limit.

-According to Guidelines set by SC, your investor category will depend on your net worth and income.
+According to Guidelines set by the SC, your investor category will depend on your net worth and income.

 The 3 types of investor categories are:

-Sophisticated Investor: An individual with a total net personal assets exceeding RM 3 million or its equivalent in foreign currencies OR corporations with total net assets exceeding RM 10 million or its equivalent in foreign currencies based on the last audited accounts
+A High-Net-Worth Entity refers to a corporation with total net assets exceeding RM10 million or its equivalent in foreign currencies based on the last audited accounts.

-Retail Investor: A retail investor is someone that does not fall under the categories of either sophisticated investor or angel investor
+Retail Investor: A retail investor is someone that does not fall under the categories of either sophisticated investor or angel investor.

-Based on the investor classification above, SC has set certain investment limits on investors.
+Based on the investor classification above, theSC has set certain investment limits on investors.

 Retail investors - Up to RM 5,000 per issuer, with a maximum of RM 50,000 investment within a 12 months period.

-Angel investors - Up to RM 50,000 within a 12 months period.
+Angel investors - Up to RM 500,000 within a 12 months period.